Skip to content

 Network Security | Industrial Ethernet | Siemens Global

-Manufacturing performance and productivity increase as a result of smart factories.
+Manufacturing performance and productivity increase as a result of smart factories using zero trust.
 Key Performance Indicators (KPIs) like labor productivity, factory production, and utilization can increase by 12%.
 More comprehensive benefits may go beyond manufacturing-specific KPIs and include the development of a digital supply network, which is a highly connected supply chain.
 However, this increases the risk of cyberspace.
 In this post, they analyze both issues and possible solutions.

 Industry 4.0 technologies are used in a smart factory, a physical and virtual space, to improve operational efficiency throughout the digital organization.
 They are essential parts of a digital supply chain and are placed in a hyperconnected ecosystem that enables quick access to systems and the transfer of technical, performance, operational, and commercial data both inside and outside the organization.
 This enhances safety, productivity, and visibility.
 To provide a real-time perspective of the product lifecycle, hyperconnectivity creates a digital thread that runs through the key components of the organization.